 - Students must be at least 60 years old.

-- Students must be retired or working less than half-time (twenty hours or less).
+- Students must be retired or working less than half time (20 hours or less).

 - Students must be Pennsylvania residents.

-- The program does not apply to noncredit courses/workshops, certificate programs, conferences, and other activities offered through Penn State Continuing Education.
+- The program does not apply to non-credit courses, certificate programs, conferences, or other activities offered through Penn State Continuing Education.

 - Tuition-free enrollment in the Go-60 program applies only to the courses numbered 001 through 399.
 Any 400 or higher level courses may be taken at the current tuition rate.

 - The Go-60 tuition-free enrollment benefit is limited to six credits per semester.
 Additional credits may be taken at the current tuition rate.
 Students must meet any course prerequisites and follow established rules, regulations, and procedures applicable to all students.